ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 both test and official PyPI website below along with be inserted as a maintainer in both.

+1. Update all the resources/assets using the `utils` main script.
+   This is important to update the auto generated files (qss, rc files, icons) for the new distribution.
+It uses PySide6 when compiling.

+   ``python qdarkstyle\utils``

+2. Always check with the changes with the graphical examples (light/dark themes) using `example` main script.

+   ``python qdarkstyle\example``

+3. Remember to create a tag for the new version in the master branch.

-1. Install ``twine``
+4. Install ``twine``

    ``pip install twine``

-2. Generate a distribution (code package and wheel)
+5. Generate a distribution (code package and wheel)

    ``python setup.py sdist bdist_wheel``

-3. Check with ``twine``, which also tests README format for PyPI
+6. Check with ``twine``, which also tests README format for PyPI

    ``twine check dist/*``

-4. Try upload in `PyPI test
+7. Try upload in `PyPI test
    page <https://test.pypi.org/project/QDarkStyle>`__ platform before the official

    ``twine upload --repository-url https://test.pypi.org/legacy/ dist/*``

-5. Try to install from test
+8. Try to install from test

    ``pip install --no-deps --index-url https://test.pypi.org/simple/ qdarkstyle``

-6. Then, remove it
+9. Then, remove it

    ``pip uninstall qdarkstyle -y``

-7. Upload to `PyPI official
+10. Upload to `PyPI official
    page <https://pypi.python.org/pypi/QDarkStyle>`__

    ``twine upload --repository-url https://upload.pypi.org/legacy/ dist/*``

-8. Try to install from official
+11. Try to install from official

    ``pip install qdarkstyle``